Skip to main content

 Even sad events such as illness or funerals can bring families closer together.
 I was recently reminded of this while attending a relative's funeral and visiting with extended family this past weekend.
 It was the best of times.
 It was the worst of times.
 Truly.

 Once we all got the news, one family passed around itinerary info in one big email string so they all knew flight arrival info for coordination.
 My family used about 5 phone calls to coordinate. ("Are you going?
 Which flight?
 How much did it cost?")
 Who knows how many other families and friends did the same thing.
-I got to thinking that TripHub's group travel coordination tools would save time for families gathering under these circumstances.
+I got to thinking that group travel coordination tools would save time for families gathering under these circumstances.
 Maybe next time.
 Wait.
 I hope there isn't a next time... sigh.

 Losing a loved one or going through any rough patch together makes us acutely aware of what's important in life and strengthens relationships.